We want to build on the great work that is already going on in the Cally and to make an even bigger difference to the lives of local people.

 What is planned?

-- A new look Bingfield Park: we’ll be working with Islington Play Association, Awesome and the Copenhagen Youth Project, to make the park its surroundings work better for local people, alongside major improvements to Barnard Park.
+- A new look Bingfield Park: we have been working with Islington Play Association, Awesome and the Copenhagen Youth Project, to make the park its surroundings work better for local people, alongside major improvements to Barnard Park.
 We are now consulting with residents on our initial proposals until 26 April 2021.

 - Improved Jean Stokes Community Centre we want to make the space more accessible and redesign it with local people.
-We have started our first meetings on improving the Jean Stokes Community Centre and we'd like you to find out more and get involved.
+We have completed our consultation on improving the Jean Stokes Community Centre and the plans are currently going through the planning process.

 - Improved West library and employment hub: to make the building more accessible and create a new space dedicated to help young people into work.
-We have started our consultation on the employment hub and we'd like you to find out more and have your say.
+We have completed our consultation on the employment hub and and plans are currently going through the planning process.